PROCESS & POLICIES

 Then I’ll develop an overall strategy: what information to present, how far back to go, what degree of emphasis to give to each stage of your work history, what stories to tell, what prominent simple facts to highlight, and how to make all these elements work together for maximal effect in a well-organized document that is easily accessible to the reader.

 While writing, I’ll be working in real-world keywords—not the magic-list keywords that most people think of when they think of keywords.
-Real-world keywords get the best results with keyword processing and LinkedIn searches—and also at later stages of the hiring process.
+Real-world keywords get the best results with keyword processing and LinkedIn searches—and also at later stages of the hiring process, when people are reading.
 Using them involves a lot of detailed thinking and careful writing, to integrate them into a résumé that still reads well and performs all its other functions.

 Then I’ll let it sit for at least a day, before reviewing it.
 The first review will be mainly about content—making sure that all the skills and experience and intangibles that should be there are there, that everything was worded correctly and that any questions the reader might have are answered, and that all the information is consistent.
 I’ll also be looking at spelling and grammar, but that comes automatically to me.
 Later reviews will be more focused on editorial details, and at this stage I’ll go through the more formal procedures needed to catch the things that my automatic responses missed.
 (Experienced editors may have rather extensive and individualized checklists for this, developed over the years, with branches and options for different situations.)